DiogoMRSilva/websitesVulnerableToSSTI/README.md

 # Vulnerable websites
 This project has very simple websites to learn how to exploit Server Side Template Injections(SSTI).
 It might also be used to test automated vulnerability scanning tools.Some of the Servers aren't working

+# How to use:
+## Run all the servers inside a single docker
+To run all the servers in a single docker you need to:
+1. Build the docker image by running the script build.sh
+2. Launch the docker Image by running the script run.sh

+## Run all the vulnerable servers each on a separated docker image
+1. Run the script startAllDockersIndividually.sh

+## Run a single vulnerable server.
+1. Go to the specific template folder ex: ./ruby/ERB/
+2. Run the script runInDocker.sh

+## To stop all the dockers running in the computer
+1. Run the script stopAllRunningDockers.sh (Be carefull because this will stop your own dockers if you have them)

 # List of Severs: